zenwork/fhir-beacon/README.md

 ### Future goals:
 - reach feature completeness for primitives, metadata, special and complex datatype
-- reach featrure completness for formats and display-depth
+- reach feature completeness for formats and display-depth
 - support for FHIR path
 - first attempt at supporting profiling and IGs
 - focus on developer experience when using the library in a project.